osmosis-labs/mesh-security/docs/ibc/Staking.md

 One issue here is that the Consumer doesn't care about the user who made the staking action, only the validator.
 However, when processing the ack, the Provider will need to know which user performed the action.
 We could store this as local state in the Provider, indexed by the packet sequence, but simply including an extra field in the packet is much simpler.
+The Consumer should ignore the user field, but the Provider will receive this original Packet along with the ack and be able to properly commit/rollback the staking action.

 ### Consumer-Side Logic